GerritForge/gerrit-master-slave-docker/README.md

 - First Gerrit slave listening to port 18081 (Git/HTTP)
 - Second Gerrit slave listening to port 18082 (Git/HTTP)
 - Gerrit user 'admin' with password 'secret'
+- Nginx web server listening to port 80 to serve gerrit static assets
-- HaProxy listening on port 80 that redirects traffic to either the master or slaves
+- HaProxy listening on port 80 that redirects traffic to either the master, slaves, or static servers

 ## Pre-requisites